team-thyme/soundboard/README.md

 ###Features
- - Every wav/mp3/ogg you add to samples/ will be glorified instantaneously.
+ - Every wav/mp3/ogg you add to samples/ will be glorified instantaneously
- - Responsive search.
+ - Responsive search
- - Direct, obfuscated, linking to soundbytes.
+ - Direct, obfuscated, linking to soundbytes
- - Random button.
+ - Random button
+ - Hold shift to play soundbytes simultaneously

 Samples not included!